INFORMSJoC/INFORMSJoC.github.io/index.md

 #### Accepted papers awaiting publication (paper may not be available on-line)

  * The data associated with the paper [Distributionally Robust Optimization under Decision-Dependent Ambiguity Set with Applications to Machine Scheduling and Humanitarian Logistics](https://doi.org/10.1287/ijoc.2021.1096) by N. Noyan and G. Rudolf and M.A.
-Lejeune (paper may not be available on-line yet).
+Lejeune.
  * [StochasticPrograms.jl](https://github.com/INFORMSJoC/2020.0287), the software and data associated with the paper [Efficient Stochastic Programming in Julia](https://doi.org/10.1287/) by M. Biel and M. Johansson.
+ * [VeroViz](https://github.com/INFORMSJoC/2020.0340), the software and data associated with the paper [VeRoViz: A Vehicle Routing Visualization Toolkit](https://doi.org/10.1287/)  by L. Peng and C. Murray.